ResponsibleTechWork/RespTechWork-website/_tools/pledge-works.md

 We recommend adding the adjective "responsible" in front of the pledge actor to help you frame your thinking but you can add your own (e.g., "privacy-focused").

-We find that writing reasons can be quite challenging but useful for examining your motivations, especially if you dig in a bit deeper with tools like the[ 5 Whys](https://en.wikipedia.org/wiki/Five_whys).
+We find that writing reasons can be quite challenging but useful for examining your motives, especially if you dig in a bit deeper with tools like the[ 5 Whys](https://en.wikipedia.org/wiki/Five_whys).

 {::options parse_block_html="true" /}
 <div class="example">